-- To encourage interested participants to gain new understanding of the difference faith makes in how we approach our work - To create a safe group environment where members can relax and openly share thoughts and ideas - To pray together as a community of hope in Jesus Christ
+- To encourage interested participants to gain new understanding of the difference faith makes in how we approach our work - To create a safe group environment where members can relax and openly share thoughts and ideas

 PRIOR TO MEETING: Read the assigned chapter in The Way We Work, and review the discussion questions.
 This will help you dig deeper into the topic of the upcoming session.
 All group members should do their best to complete the corresponding reading prior to the meeting time to help foster the best possible discussion.
 Also, group members might want to look over the discussion questions so they are familiar with them ahead of time.